Single-hole spectra of Kitaev spin liquids: from dynamical Nagaoka ferromagnetism to spin-hole fractionalization

-where $\mathbf{g}$ is the reciprocal lattice vector that brings $\kvec$ back to the first Brioullin zone and $\rvec_{AB}$ is the vector connecting the two sites in the unit cell.
+where $\mathbf{g}$ is the reciprocal lattice vector that brings $\kvec$ back to the first Brillouin zone and $\rvec_{AB}$ is the vector connecting the two sites in the unit cell.
 We use these conventions to compute the spatial Fourier transformation of Eq.~\eqref{eq::Cij}.
 The subtlety of contributions from both sublattices also leads to the difference between the local hole spectrum and the integrated spectral density $S(\omega)\neq D(\omega)$, see Eq.~\eqref{eq::local_spectrum} in the main text.
+Furthermore, we can define a sublattice spectral function similar as in Eq.~\eqref{eq::arpes}, but restrict the hole creation/ annihilation operator to one sublattice, Eq.~\eqref{eq::FourierSub}.
+Although this spectrum can not be measured experimentally, it can be computed numerically and yields additional insights, as demonstrated for the Kitaev-Heisenberg model~\cite{Trousselet2014}.
+In this sublattice spectral function, the lower branch of the free-hole spectrum has finite spectral weight.
+By contrast, in the experimentally accessible hole spectrum Fig.~\ref{fig::arpesFM}, the lower branch remains dark due to cancellations from phase factors in Eq.~\eqref{eq::FourierBZ}.

 To improve the finite time restrictions due to limited entanglement with a fixed bond dimension, we use linear prediction~\cite{White2008} combined with a Gaussian envelope after taking the spatial Fourier transform but before the temporal Fourier transform to obtain the spectral function, Eq.~\eqref{eq::arpes} in the main text.
 On the other hand, for the local spectrum, Eq.~\eqref{eq::local_spectrum}, we use $i=j$ and sum over the contributions from the two sublattices without the spatial Fourier transformation but still keeping the linear prediction and Gaussian envelope.